 Uptime is the first statistic to look at, with anything under 99.9% not worth your time or money.
 Loading speeds are another essential feature, with faster speeds, the better.
 Website visitors that have to wait for more than a couple of seconds usually close the page and look elsewhere.
 Indeed, studies show almost half of internet users expect a webpage to load in two seconds or less.
 Walmart discovered conversions increased by 2% for every one-second improvement in page load time.
 What you save on cheap web hosting will cost you ten, twenty, or even one hundred times more in lost revenue or page views.
 You have been warned.

 We live in an age where smartphones play a significant role in our lives.
 Modern mobile phones are essentially handheld computers that are as powerful, if not more so, than basic computers of only a few years ago.
 There are more than 4.3 billion mobile internet users worldwide, and more than 60% of website traffic comes from mobile devices.
 With that in mind, using a responsive WordPress theme when building your website is crucial.

 Responsive themes adapt to the device they are being viewed on and change their layout, so everything fits onto the screen perfectly.
+In addition, utilizing plugins like WP Force SSL ensures your website’s connections are secure and WP Login LockDown aids in preventing brute force login attempts.
 There are few things as frustrating as visiting a website from your phone only for it to display pages that are clearly meant for viewing on a laptop or computer.
 You don’t even have to pay for a responsive theme because there are some superb free options on WordPress.

 Once you have the three things above figured out, it is time to start designing your website and thinking about content.
 That right there is for a future article!